apiflask/apiflask/docs/api-docs.md

 ## Serve Swagger UI/Redoc from local resources

-Like what you need to do in last section, to use a local resources, you can pass the URL of local static files to the corresponding configuration variables:
+Like what you need to do in the last section, to use local resources, you can pass the URL of local static files to the corresponding configuration variables:

 - `REDOC_STANDALONE_JS`